GibbsConsulting/django-plotly-dash/docs/template_tags.rst

 :da = None: An existing ``django_plotly_dash.models.DashApp`` model instance.
 :postfix = None: An optional string; if specified it is appended to the identifier with a hyphen.

 The validity rules for these arguments are the same as those for the ``plotly_app`` template tag.
+If supplied, the ``postfix`` argument should already be in a slug-friendly form, as no processing is performed on it.

 The ``plotly_class`` template tag
 -----------------------------------------